RaphaelIT7/gmod-holylib/README.md

 - I don't know if this has any bugs, but while using this for ~1 Month on a server, I didn't find any issues.
 - It will also improve the `MOD` search path since it also has multiple search paths.

+## util

+### Functions

+#### util.AsyncCompress(string data, number level = 5, number dictSize = 65536, function callback)
+Works like util.Compress but it's async and allows you to set the level and dictSize.
+The defaults for level and dictSize are the same as gmod's util.Compress.
+Both AsyncCompress and AsyncDecompress use the same thread.

+#### util.AsyncDecompress(string data, function callback)
+Works like util.Decompress but it's async.

 # Unfinished Modules

 ## serverplugins